Rouen A Table 3 Walid Medja Rouen Tourism 108

 Sunday 11 October, Place des Emmurées from 11am

-Families are invited to cook up a soup in a friendly atmosphere accompanied by music, under the watchful eye of Chef Damien, who is hosting this exceptional Disco Soup event.
-A Disco Soup is all about transforming ‘ugly’ vegetables, destined for the bin, into a feast in the spirit of solidarity.
-Peeling and chopping to music, cooking, and serving soup to everyone.
-Organic vegetables (unsold, imperfect) sourced locally in collaboration with the AMAPs (local organic producers and retailers) will be used.
-Chefs from UNESCO Creative Cities are invited to each propose a soup from their country.
+Families are invited to cook up a pot of soup in a friendly atmosphere accompanied by music, under the watchful eye of Chef Damien, who will be leading this communal event.
+The aim is to transform ‘ugly’ vegetables, destined for the bin, into a feast in support of the community.
+Peeling and chopping to the sound of music, cooking, and serving soup to everyone.
+Organic vegetables (unsold, ‘ugly’ produce) sourced locally in collaboration with the AMAPs (local organic producers and retailers) will be used.
+Chefs from UNESCO Creative Cities are invited to each propose a soup from their own country.
 All participants will share the fruits of their labour, either on the spot or to take away.

 Normandy Food and Gastronomy Festival